 Commercial and Office Dilapidations

-The amount of restoration work tenants are required to do is variable, depending on the landlord’s preference.
-For example, many landlords simply request that the premises is left in “good and substantial repair and condition.”
+The amount of restoration work a tenant is required to do varies depending on the landlord’s preference.
+For example, many landlords simply request that the property is left in good and substantial repair and condition.
 This means that tenants must leave it in the same state of repair as when the lease was approved.

 Other landlords may request that the premises in better condition than when the lease was granted.
 Tenants are liable to do this when the lease states they are to “put” the premises in good repair, as opposed to “keep”.